planetruby/gems/2020/14-que-scheduler.md

 requests where possible.
 Many asynchronous job systems have sprung up to solve this problem, such as Resque, Sidekiq, DelayedJob and Que.

-However sometimes these workloads are not even driven - they are time driven.
+However sometimes these workloads are not event driven - they are time driven.
 For that you need a reliable scheduler - you need [que-scheduler](https://github.com/hlascelles/que-scheduler).

 ## The que-scheduler gem